solita/heureka-objektintunnistin/README.md

 ## Building

 Once you have cloned the repository, you can use either Xcode IDE or the command line tools to build the app.
 Recommended running environment is the device that the app is designed for (iPad).
-It is possible to run the app in simulator, but real hardware (iPad) is needed for the live camera feed and recognition features.
-If you're on a M1 mac, it is possible to run the app also in MacOS (motion sensing features not supported).
+It is possible to run the app in simulator, but real hardware is needed for the live camera feed and recognition features.
+If you're on a M1 Mac, it is possible to run the app also in MacOS (motion sensing features not supported).

 ## Configuration